Petro Poroshenko: Early life and education

-Poroshenko's father, Oleksiy Poroshenko (1936–2020), was an engineer and later government official who managed multiple factories in the Ukrainian SSR.
+Petro Poroshenko was born on 26 September 1965, into an ethnic Ukrainian family in Bolhrad, a primarily Bulgarian town in Ukraine's southwestern Odesa Oblast.
+Poroshenko's father, Oleksiy Poroshenko (1936–2020), was born in the village of Safiany near Izmail, which at the time belonged to Romania, and worked as an engineer and later a government official who managed multiple factories in the Ukrainian SSR.
+According to Poroshenko, his father's family stemmed from the Danube Cossacks.
 Little is known about his mother, Yevhenia Serhiyivna Hryhorchuk (1937–2004), but a Ukrainian newspaper said she was an accountant, who taught at a vocational and technical school of accounting.
-He also spent his childhood and youth in Tighina (Moldavian Soviet Socialist Republic, now known as Bender and under de facto control of the unrecognized breakaway state Transnistria), where his father Oleksii was heading a machine building plant and where he learned Romanian.
+Poroshenko spent his childhood and youth in Tighina (Moldavian Soviet Socialist Republic, now known as Bender and under de facto control of the unrecognized breakaway state Transnistria), where his father Oleksii was heading a machine building plant and where he learned Romanian.

 In his youth, Poroshenko practiced judo and sambo, and was a Candidate for Master of Sport of the USSR.
 Despite good grades, he was not awarded the normal gold medal at graduation, and on his report card he was given a "C" for his behavior.
 After getting into a fight with four Soviet Army cadets at the military commissariat, he was sent to army service in the distant Kazakh Soviet Socialist Republic.

 In 1989, Poroshenko graduated, having begun studying in 1982, with a degree in economics from the international relations and law department (subsequently the Institute of International Relations) at the Kyiv University.
-At this university he was friends with Mikheil Saakashvili who he would appoint as Governor of the Odesa Oblast (region) in May 2015 and who is a former President of Georgia.
+At this university he was friends with Mikheil Saakashvili, whom he would appoint as Governor of the Odesa Oblast (region) in May 2015, and who is a former president of Georgia.

 In 1984, Poroshenko married a medical student, Maryna Perevedentseva (born 1962).
 Their first son, Oleksiy, was born in 1985 (his three other children were born in 2000 and 2001).

 From 1989 to 1992, Poroshenko was an assistant at the university's international economic relations department.
 While still a student, he founded a legal advisory firm mediating the negotiation of contracts in foreign trade, and then he undertook the negotiations himself, starting to supply cocoa beans to the Soviet chocolate industry in 1991.
-At the same time, he was deputy director of the 'Republic' Union of Small Businesses and Entrepreneurs, and the CEO "Exchange House Ukraine".
+At the same time, he was deputy director of the 'Republic' Union of Small Businesses and Entrepreneurs, and the CEO of "Exchange House Ukraine".

-Poroshenko's brother, Mykhailo, older by eight years, died in a 1997 car accident under mysterious circumstances.
+Poroshenko's brother, Mykhailo, older by eight years, died in a 1997 car crash under mysterious circumstances.